robertduplock/scifibooks.club/content/en/fiction/star-trek-aventine-destiny-s-edge.md

 When the doors were closed, Dax placed her Starfleet issue boots on the desk.
 Sam Bowers was a fine XO, and she was lucky to have him.
 They’d worked together, on and off, for a few years.
 Memories stirred inside of her.
 The voice of the irrepressible Curzon Dax, a former Dax host, echoed in her mind: _Being a leader is easy,_ he said, _it simply takes honesty, integrity, humility and focus_.

-_You were known to spin a web of lies now and then,_ Dax thought back_.
-And humility isn’t the first word one might use to describe you._
+_You were known to spin a web of lies now and then,_ Dax thought back. _And humility isn’t the first word one might use to describe you_.

 Curzon snorted — a strange sound to hear in one’s own head. _Those who can’t do, teach._